seed-run/homepage/_docs/serverless-errors/template-format-error-number-of-resources-is-greater-than-maximum-allowed.md

 This not only gets around the 200 resource limit, but also makes your deployment process a lot faster.

 We talk about this in detail in a chapter on [Organizing Serverless Projects](https://serverless-stack.com/chapters/organizing-serverless-projects.html) over on [Serverless Stack](https://serverless-stack.com).
-We also have a repo with [a sample mono-repo serverless app here](https://github.com/AnomalyInnovations/serverless-stack-demo-mono-api).
+We also have a repo with [a sample monorepo serverless app here](https://github.com/AnomalyInnovations/serverless-stack-demo-mono-api).